ENGLISH / LANGUAGE ARTS / READING

 Depth of Field: Exploring Identity Through Literature and Video Production challenges students to examine and express themselves as individuals and as active participants in a democratic society.
 Beginning with analyzing their preconceived notions of self, they will use this same critical lens on other figures in fiction and nonfiction in order to shed light on how different writers and artists negotiate individual and group identity.
 As they develop their critical analytic skills, they will also mature as artists by creating a series of real-world video projects in response to the topics and readings of the course.
 By the end of the year, each student will have an individual portfolio of representative work and will have worked on a collaborative documentary video project.

-EN305S ENG 3/DEP FLD: EXP ID THRGH LIT/VID H
+EN305S ENG 3/DEP FLD: EXP ID THRGH LIT/VID HONORS

 11th - 12th